ZoeNguyen73/Desk-Buddy/README.md

 - Design and structure an interactive frontend from scratch
 - Integrate external APIs securely via serverless architecture
 - Combine technical execution with playful UX and clean code

-> _“Built to remind you to hydrate and laugh — because code is better when you’re smiling.”_ 😸